 Hence, more and more banks are reassessing their digital capabilities and competitive agendas as shifts in market share and the rise of digital giants threaten the conventions of the region.
 At this very moment, four of the largest banks in the United Arab Emirates (Mashreq, Emirates NBD, Dubai Commercial Bank, and ADIB) have already adopted this change or announced their journey towards digitalization.
 (Source: Zawya)

-This further emphasizes the importance for banks to adopt a full-scale digital transformation to be on pace with consumer trends and be able to evade the pitfalls related to digital disruption.
+This further emphasizes the importance for banks to adopt full-scale data transformation to be on pace with consumer trends and be able to evade the pitfalls related to digital disruption.

 Here is where a modern data management platform can help

-In short, a modern data bank management platform can provide:
+In short, a modern data management platform can provide:

 - Automation and operationalization of data pipelines for scalability and efficiency.